chrisclark/blog/content/llm-powered-django-admin-fields.md

         }
 ```

 And voila!
-Our merchandisers can click the button to generate text and prepopulate the field.
-This fields remain a 'normal' text field; it's still overrideable by the admin user.
+Our merchandisers can click the button to generate text and pre-populate the field.
+This fields remain a 'normal' text field; it's still overridable by the admin user.
 Merchants often use the buttons to get started, and then tweak the copy from there.